thammasornbrown/School-Projects/README.md

 # School-Projects
- a collection of some of my projects from various courses such as C, C++, Web Development and Database management
+ a collection of some of my projects from various courses such as C, C++ and Database management